Python Function Runtime

 def count(llm, prompt)

 Count the tokens used by the specified prompt.
-Only works for OpenAI ChatCompletion models
+Only works for OpenAI ChatCompletion models that use the cl100k_base encoder.

 quiq.urllib.parse